-Getting Your Boat Ready For Summer
+How to Get Your Boat Ready for the Summer

 June 01, 2018

 First things first, your boat has been in storage for a while.
 Check to make sure that your boat doesn’t have any unwanted guests.
-Should you find mold, you will need to use a disinfectant of your choice, to rid your boat of it.
+Should you find mould, you will need to use a disinfectant of your choice, to rid your boat of it.
 Make sure to use a mask and gloves when dealing with bleach, ammonia or any other toxic substances.

 While you are there it would be smart to replace your oil and gas filters, if you haven’t since last year.
-Checking your engines cooling system is next, check for: low anti freeze, any excessive wear or tension on the belts and make sure to retighten your hose clamps.
+Checking your engines cooling system is next, check for low antifreeze, any excessive wear or tension on the belts and make sure to retighten your hose clamps.
 It is very important to always use Stainless Steel hose clamps, you can check if they are stainless steel by looking for any rust on them, stainless steel doesn’t rust).
 If your vessel is equipped with seacocks disassemble and lubricate any and all moving parts.
 Seacocks don’t always work and it is suggested that you keep wooden plugs available just in case.
 If your boat has a sea strainer, open it, clean it, and lubricate all moving parts the same as you would with seacocks.
-After that you will want to test your engine and make sure there are no weird sounds or issues.
+After that, you will want to test your engine and make sure there are no weird sounds or issues.

-Third, you are going to want to check to make sure your boat’s batteries are in working order.
+You are going to want to check to make sure your boat’s batteries are in working order.
 Check to make sure your battery is filled to the indicated level, with distilled water only.
 You can use a battery tester to see the exact amps and volts your battery is discharging.
 If your battery tester isn’t telling you any amps or volts you might need to replace the battery entirely.
 If and when you recharge your battery you might want to remove it from the vessel prior, as a charging battery emits hydrogen gas which is explosive in certain conditions.

 Once you’ve checked your distributor make sure all of your connections are completely and fully hooked back up.
 Now you should check your engines drive belt.
 To check if your drive belt is worn push down on it, if it moves significantly this means it is most likely worn out.
 Another way to check if your drive belt is worn, is if there is a pile of “soot” under the engine pulley.
 At the very least you should be replacing your drive belt every 5 years or 5000 hours of usage.
 It is always a good idea to keep a backup drive belt just in case.

 Make sure you inspect all life jackets, if they are faded you might want to consider replacing them.
 All other personal flotation devices should also be checked for wear and tear.
 If you have pumps on board your vessel take the time to check if they are still working and bring a bucket for bailing, just in case.
 It is necessary by law in many countries to have a fire extinguisher on board your boat at all times.
 Don’t skip this step it could save your life, make sure your extinguisher Is inspected annually.

 When working on your boat there are many materials that can be harmful to the environment.
 Please don’t dispose of them in the water or in the regular garbage.
 Check to see if your marina or boat yard has a recycle program for fluids and toxic waste.

-Thank you for reading this checklist and have a fantastic summer out on the water!
+Have a fantastic summer out on the water!

 Related Insurance Resources